 FDA filings, ClinicalTrials.gov, PubMed, SEC disclosures, USPTO patents, global news, conference proceedings.
 Automated.
 Continuous.
 Private.

-Parse, deduplicate, entity-resolve, and map to your therapeutic areas.
+AIMN:SCOUT parses, deduplicates, entity-resolves, and maps to your therapeutic areas.
 Raw signal becomes structured intelligence.

 Every claim gets provenance tracing, reliability scoring, confidence tags, and freshness verification.
 You see what is verified and what is speculative.